MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/install/repair-sharepoint-server-subscription-edition.md

 # Overview
 <a name="section1"> </a>

-SharePoint Server v.Next reparation steps are as follows:
+SharePoint Server v.Next repair steps are as follows:

-## Reparation on Windows Server with Desktop Experience
+## Repair on Windows Server with Desktop Experience

 1. Click **Start**.
 2. Click **Settings**.